Mato Miloš

-Mato Miloš ([mîloʃ]; born 30 June 1993) is a Croatian professional footballer who plays for Ekstraklasa side Widzew Łódź as a right-back.
+Mato Miloš ([mîloʃ]; born 30 June 1993) is a Croatian professional footballer who plays as a right-back for I liga club Odra Opole.

 Club career

 Born in Pula, Miloš went through the ranks of his hometown club NK Jadran Poreč, before moving to NK Rijeka, aged 14.
 He got his first cap for Rijeka at the age of 17, during the 2010-11 Prva HNL.
 In early 2013, he was loaned to Cibalia, and this was followed by loans to Siena, Spezia and Perugia in Italy's Serie B.

 In August 2017, he was transferred to Benfica for a fee of €400,000.
 On 31 August, he joined Polish side Lechia Gdańsk on a season-long loan deal.
 In 2018, he moved to fellow Portuguese side CD Aves.
 In January 2021, he signed with Osijek.

 On 27 August 2022, Miloš returned to Poland to join top division side Widzew Łódź on a two-year contract, with an option for another year.
+He recorded one goal and three assists in 44 appearances across all competitions, and left the club at the end of the 2023–24 season.

+In August 2024, Miloš joined Slovenian outfit Mura.
+He made seven league appearances before terminating his contract at the end of the year.
+On 31 March 2025, he signed a three-month contract with Polish second tier side Odra Opole; the club however missed the deadline to register Miloš to play.
+On 19 June 2025, he prolonged his contract with Odra for another year.

 International career

-He has also had 3 caps for Croatia under-19 team, including a cap at the 2012 UEFA European Championship.
+He has earned six caps for the Croatia under-19 team, including a cap at the 2012 UEFA European Championship.

 He made his senior debut for Croatia in a May 2017 friendly match against Mexico, coming on as a 90th-minute substitute for Nikola Vlašić.
 It remained his sole international appearance.